 You are probably wondering why FBI MoneyPakh as blocked your computer for security reasons.
-You wonder what FBI MoneyPak is all about, it is a new ransomware circulating the web that disguise as a notification page from FBI.
+You wonder what FBI MoneyPak virus is all about, it is a new ransomware circulating the web that disguise as a notification page from FBI.
 Like any ransomware FBI MoneyPak holds computer hostage and demands ransom money from the user.
-FBI MoneyPak is another scam by online scammers to swindle computer user of their money.
+FBI MoneyPak virus is another scam by online scammers to swindle computer user of their money.
 We recommend you not to pay any fine because it is only fill the pockets of fraudsters.

 The virus program blocks the screen completely and displays a full screen message that the computer is blocked because the user is found to have been visiting illegal website or downloading copyrighted material.
 It then demands the user to pay a fine to unlock the computer.